karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupHasPermissionApi/getPermissionGroupHasPermissionByPermissionGroupIdAndPermissionId.md

-PermissionGroupHasPermissionApi::getPermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Returns the permissionGroupHasPermission row identified by the given permission_group_id and permission_id.
+PermissionGroupHasPermissionApi::getPermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Returns the permission group has permission row identified by the given permission_group_id and permission_id.